Tarrant County Public Health Call Center: 817-248-6299

 The CDC has endorsed recommendations made by the Advisory Committee on Immunization Practices (ACIP) for the prevention of COVID-19, expressing a clinical preference for individuals to receive an mRNA COVID-19 vaccine over Johnson & Johnson’s COVID-19 vaccine.

 The bivalent booster (Omicron booster) should be administered at least two months after the completion of the primary series.
-The Pfizer bivalent is now available as a booster for those 12 years old and older.
-The Moderna bivalent is now available for those 18 and older.
+The Pfizer bivalent is now available as a third for those 6 months to 4 years and as a booster for those 5 years and older.
+The Moderna bivalent booster is now available for those 6 months and older.

 If you have questions about your booster dose eligibility, or how, where, and when you can get a bivalent booster dose contact your health provider or pharmacist.